 E Y W Yu et al, 2020.
 Coffee consumption and risk of bladder cancer: a pooled analysis of 501,604 participants from 12 cohort studies in the Bladder Cancer Epidemiology and Nutritional Determinants (BLEND) International Study, European Journal of Epidemiology, published online.

 W J Seow et al, 2019.
 Associations between tea and coffee beverage consumption and the risk of lung cancer in the Singaporean Chinese population, European Journal of Nutrition, published online.

 Z W Dai et al, 2019.
 Association between coffee consumption and risk of bladder cancer in a meta-analysis of 16 prospective studies, Nutrition and Metabolism, published online.

 P M Y Lee et al, 2019.
 Association Between Coffee Products and Breast Cancer Risk: A Case-control Study in Hong Kong Chinese Women, Scientific Reports, Volume 9(1).

-T D Li et al, 2019.
-Coffee consumption and risk of pancreatic cancer: a systematic review and dose-response meta-analysis, International Journal of Food Science and Nutrition, published online.
+C C Shao et al, 2019.
+A dose-response meta-analysis of coffee consumption and thyroid cancer occurrence, International Journal of Food Science and Nutrition, published online.